alexdlaird/java-ngrok/docs/integration.md

 ## Docker

 To use `java-ngrok` in a container image, you'll want to make sure you download and install the `ngrok` binary while building the image.
-Here is an example `Dockerfile` for Ubuntu ARM64 that does this:
+Here is an example `Dockerfile` that does this:

 ```Dockerfile
 FROM ubuntu:24.04